Do you have a complaint?

 - a description of the complaint;

-If the complaint form is written in a foreign language and a translation is required for a proper handling of the complaint, the complainant must arrange for a translation.
+If the complaint form is drawn up in a foreign language and a translation is required in order to process the complaint correctly, the complainant himself must provide a translation.

 Definition of complaint

 A complaint within the meaning of this procedure is every electronically recorded and asserted manifestation of dissatisfaction from a complainant in connection with the handling, treatment or performance of a service by a person employed by PartnerPete, which is experienced as incorrect.